Frankgu3528/Frankgu3528.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a master’s student at **Carnegie Mellon University** in the Language Technologies Institute.
-I previously completed my undergraduate studies in Statistics at Zhejiang University.
+I previously completed my undergraduate studies in Statistics at **Zhejiang University**.
 I have worked as a research intern at Alibaba Group, focusing on large-scale reinforcement learning to enhance the agentic search capabilities of LLMs.

 Previously, I have worked with Prof. [Arman Cohan](https://armancohan.com/) and the [YaleNLP](https://yale-nlp.github.io/) group on LLM evaluations and information retrieval.
 I have also worked with Prof. [Yang Yang](http://yangy.org/) on AI4Science (Foundation models for brain signal decoding).